NardJ/HTMLSerialMonitor/README.md

 For more info, go to http://127.0.0.1:8080/manual.htm.

-To give you an impression of the possiblities:
+The screenshots below give an idea of the range of what's possible with HTMLSerialMonitor, from simple html-markup of your debugging messages using html to creating a fully functional dashboard where the user can send data back to the arduino:

 ![](https://github.com/NardJ/HTMLSerialMonitor/blob/master/screenshots/Bare_DecoratedText.gif)
 ![](https://github.com/NardJ/HTMLSerialMonitor/blob/master/screenshots/Lib_UserInterface.gif)